bjtaylor1/osrm-backend/TESTING_GUIDE.md

 cd /Users/bentaylor/osrm-backend

 # Build the Docker image
-docker build -f Dockerfile.aws-batch -t osrm-aws-batch:test .
+docker build -f Dockerfile.process-osrm-data -t osrm-process-data:test .

 # This takes ~30-45 minutes (compiles OSRM)
 # You can continue while it builds in background